Ibbert/Ibbert/README.md

 - 👋 Hi, my name is Zaid 👋
 - 👀 I’m interested in tech and video games 👀
-- 🌱 I’m currently learning at University of South-Eastern Norway for their Bachelor course at IT & Informationsystems 🌱
+- 🌱 Self-taught programmer at first and learned the rest at University of South-Eastern Norway 🌱
+- ✨ Bachelor course at IT & Informationsystems ✨
 - 💞️ I’m looking to collaborate on different projects related to applications, software, and even websites 💞️